 There is no way to enter or change any metadata other than variable and row names.

 Saving the data provides a lesson on R data structures.
 Since you started the process by creating a new “data set,” you might start looking on the menus for where to save such a thing.
 Instead, you have to know that in R, data sets reside in something called a “workspace”.
 So “Data: New data set…” is balanced by “File: Save R workspace”.
 It would be nice if there were some instructions explaining this situation.

 The R Commander can import the file formats: CSV, TXT, Excel, Minitab, SPSS, SAS, and Stata.
 It can even import data directly from a URL, which is a rare feature for a GUI.
 These are all located under “Data> Import Data.”
 A convenient feature is an ability to explore and load data sets that are included with installed packages.
 That’s done via “Data> Data in packages…”.

 To get data from SQL database formats, you’ll have to use R code.

 It’s often said that 80% of data analysis time is spent preparing the data.
-Variables need to be transformed, recoded, or created; missing values need to be handled; datasets need to be stacked or merged, aggregated, transposed, or reshaped (e.g. from wide to long and back).
+Variables need to be transformed, recoded, or created; missing values need to be handled; datasets need to be stacked or merged, aggregated, transposed, or reshaped (e.g., from wide to long and back).
 A critically important aspect of data management is the ability to transform many variables at once.
-For example, social scientists need to recode many survey items, biologists need to take the logarithms of many variables.
+For example, social scientists need to recode many survey items, and biologists need to take the logarithms of many variables.
 Doing such tasks one variable at a time is tedious.
 Some GUIs, such as BlueSky, handle nearly all of these challenges.
-Others, such as RKWard offer just a handful of data management functions.
+Others, such as RKWard, offer just a handful of data management functions.